Kevin Pietersen: South Africa in the summer of 2012

 After the second Test against South Africa during the latter's tour of England in the summer of 2012, in which Pietersen scored his 21st Test century (149) and took Test-best bowling figures (3–52), Pietersen suggested that the third and final Test of that series might be his last.
 In the same press conference, he also mentioned issues within the dressing room that needed to be resolved.
 In the following days, allegations were made that he sent defamatory text messages to members of the South African dressing room, with Strauss and Flower said to be referred to within the messages.

 Following talks with the ECB, however, Pietersen then unreservedly committed his future to all forms of cricket for England in a video interview posted on YouTube.
 He was dropped for the third Test after failing to provide clarification about those messages, despite announcement of the squad being delayed to provide more time for him to do so.
 He was replaced by Jonny Bairstow.

 Reintegration and comeback

 In October 2012, ECB confirmed that they had a process which could lead to Pietersen's return to the English cricket team.
 This led to Pietersen's selection as part of the Test squad later that month.
 He toured India with a successful England team under Cook, scoring 338 runs in four Tests including a century and two fifties.
 The century, in the second of four Tests, took Pietersen to 22 Test hundreds, level with the England record.
 That century was named as third best Test innings of the decade by Wisden in 2019.
-Cook, however, proceeded to break the record by scoring his twenty-third hundred during the same series.
+Cook broke the record by scoring his twenty-third hundred during the same series.
 Pietersen also featured in the tour's ODI series, scoring 185 runs across a five-match series that ended in an English defeat.